gitpython-developers/GitPython/README.rst

 REQUIREMENTS
 ============

-* Git ( tested with 1.7.3.2 )
+* Git ( tested with 1.8.3.4 )
 * Python Nose - used for running the tests
+ * Tested with nose 1.3.0
-* Mock by Michael Foord used for tests.
-Requires 0.5
+* Mock by Michael Foord used for tests
+ * Tested with 1.0.1

 INSTALL
 =======